Let’s start with this…. Married Days Survived: 365 !

 We’ll be spending some time in Cape Town before embarking on our own road trip towards Johannesburg.
 Bungy jumping on the world’s highest bungy and shark cage diving are 2 activities on the agenda so far, although I’m not quite sold on the bungy jump just yet… but we’ll see.

-Africa is big and there are long distances between countries so we decided to take another tour with Tucan Travel and we’ll be traveling for 32 days through South Africa, Swaziland, Zimbabwe, Botswana, Namibia and Zambia.
+Africa is big and there are long distances between countries so we decided to take another tour with Tucan Travel and we’ll be travelling for 32 days through South Africa, Swaziland, Zimbabwe, Botswana, Namibia and Zambia.
 If you like, you can see the itinerary here.

 I am the MOST excited I’ve been all year to hit this continent for many different reasons.
 The main ones being; seeing very close family friends, spotting the big 5 and volunteering with children.
 From an early age, it has always been a passion of mine to work with children.
 At 19 I worked in the Mother Teresa Orphanage in Mumbai, India and I’ve always wanted to do the same in Africa.
 After reaching out to a few organizations, we will be spending some time with the children at the Langbos Creche Centre and will hopefully have the opportunity to volunteer at a very well-respected organization in Durban, LIV Village.